 Flowering Snowball blocks: these blocks have curves and inset seams.
 Fun, but not for the faint of heart.
 How to make the traditional pattern, Flowering Snowball.
 This block is #3081 in the numbering system of Barbara Brackman’s book.

 Gift Bags: these bags are great to use instead of wrapping paper.
-You can use them year after year.
-Depending on the fabric, they are good for all occasions.
+You can see and admire your fabrics and use them year after year.
+Vary the fabric to make bags suitable for all occasions.

 Journal Cover: how to make a journal cover.
 This builds off of the patterns over at Exuberant Color and All People Quilt.